242nd Training Centre: Russian Airborne Troops

 In accordance with the directive of the Defense Ministry on 13 November 1992, the Airborne Training Centre was removed from the Republic of Lithuania to Omsk in Russian territory.
 Shortly after the relocation, the 301st Training Airborne Regiment was disbanded, and the 1120th Training Artillery Regiment was moved to Ishim in Tyumen Oblast.
-The training centre headquarters is currently located in the village of Svetloe ('Bright') in the Omsk Oblast.
+The training centre headquarters is currently located in the village of Svetloe ('Bright') on the outskirts of Omsk in the Omsk Oblast.
 In the years since its relocation to Omsk the formerly division-sized formation has shrunk to the size of a brigade.

-In July 2015, a barracks of the centre in the village of Svetloe collapsed, killing 23.
+On 12 July 2015 one of the centre's barracks buildings in the village of Svetloe collapsed.
+Twenty-three soldiers died and another 19 were injured after a roof and walls of the barracks building collapsed.

 Colonel Oleg Ponomarev, who commanded the centre at the time, was arrested.
 Colonel Arkady Furdeyev replaced him in command of the centre in late August.

+Commanders

+The following officers have commanded the unit: